tschm/mosek-license-server/readme.md

 # It's important to upsert the license before you import mosek
 license.upsert()

-# only know import mosek
+# only now import mosek
 import mosek
 ```